phillt/project-helpers/README.md

     // Now it should look like this: myObject = { set: { deeply: { nested: { values: "myValue" }}}};

+### Call a function if it's a function

+Sometimes in projects we need to call functions if they are indeed functions.
+For example, in a React project sometimes we have props that are optional.
+These props can contain functions.
+If that is indeed the case, we would end up writing something like this:

+    if (typeof myfunc === "function") {
+        myfunc(...)
+    }

+Well, we think even the one-liner solution of this sucks.
+So we created better:

+    const myFunction = function (a, b) {
+        return a + b;
+    }

+    ifFunc(myFunction, 1, 2) // should return 3;

+This will gracefully fail if the function is not set.

 ## Tests